Top Special Offer! Check discount

 In the two stories, the degree in which the police try to achieve justice is different in both stories.
 Both Mary and Foster are responsible for the death of their husbands.
 However, Foster is locked up in the police cells while Mary remains a free woman.
 Foster`s absence in most part of the plot shows that she is in jail.
 The police, in this case, have thus tried to get justice for her husband.
 However, the police officers in Mr. Patrick give up and do not conduct further investigations but instead enjoy a meal with Mary (Roald, pg. no. 8).

-• Useful info: Want to have a quality paper right on time?
-Pay for essay to get such one.
+Useful info: Want to have a quality paper right on time?
+Contact the best writing services online to get a perfect paper.

 Work cited